CHEMeDATA/ontologies/README.md

 CHEMeDATA proposes to define six key formal concepts (objects) for the annotation of chemistry data.

+*(The html links are not active yet... see the bottom part of this page for more details.)*

  - 1 [***Substance***](./substance)
  - 2 [***Chem.
 Equation***](./equation) formalize the transformation of reactants  ***Substance***(s) into products ***Substance***(s)
  - 3 [***Sample***](./sample) include ***Substance***s